What Are Benzodiazepines?

 Some of the most popular benzodiazepine varieties and brands include:

-Again, it is important to stress that some of the substances named above are available by many other names; it is vital always to ask the official chemical name for any branded benzodiazepine you may be prescribed in order to know the identity of the substance you are taking.
+It is vital always to ask the official chemical name for any branded benzodiazepine you may be prescribed in order to know the identity of the substance you are taking.

 Call our admissions line 24 hours a day to get help.